Stranger Danger: Why Today’s URL Security Model is Broken

 Of course, a small subset of high-security organizations takes a very different approach to these websites on the open Internet, applying a deny-by-default policy where such sites are strictly blocked.
 The analogy of real-life behavior is telling in this situation as well: it would be very difficult to create meaningful professional networks or social lives if we, as adults, followed the strict “never talk to strangers” philosophy that parents teach their preschoolers!
 This strategy may be possible for an individual – even delightfully tempting for introverts – but it isn’t a recipe for business or organizational success when applied to an entire workforce, and often ends with employees storming the SOC with pitchforks and torches.

 Garrison Technology is excited to provide a common sense third option for “random stranger” websites in the form of codeless browsing.
 Using cloud-hosted proprietary hardware, Garrison ULTRA processes all open Internet webcode on a sacrificial processor, using a one-way connection to a trusted processor that then creates and presents users with an interactive, hardware-accelerated audio/video stream of the website in question without the risk that malicious code will execute on customer systems.
 It’s the equivalent of meeting a stranger in a public café and seeing, but not tasting, the candy they offer you – you get all the information you need but take none of the risk of stranger danger!
-To learn more about codeless browsing or set up an evaluation, contact us today – or make an appointment to meet me and discuss our current and future solutions at RSA 2024, booth #4614.
+To learn more about codeless browsing or set up an evaluation, contact us today.